senzing-garage/aws-cloudformation-performance-testing/results/20231018-20M-provisioned-r6i-16x-single-senzing-3.8.0/README.md

     - Max Redoer tasks: 18

 1. Notes:
-    - db.r6i.16xlarge RES cluster seems to be running at 90% CPU with 52 loaders running.
+    - db.r6i.16xlarge DB seems to be running at 86% CPU with 51 loaders running.

 ### Final metrics